EVORA-project/evora-ontology/models/docs/eligibilityCriteria.md

 ## Comments

-* Keep clear and user-friendly; provide a link if criteria are complex
+* Keep clear and user-friendly; provide a link if criteria are complex.

 ## Identifier and Mapping Information